oils-for-unix/oils/doc/ul-table.md

 - [Related CommonMark thread](https://talk.commonmark.org/t/clarify-following-empty-list-items-in-0-31-2/4599)

-As similar issue is that line breaks affect backtick expansion to `<code>`:

-    - tr
-      - <cell-attrs /> <!-- we need something on this line -->
-        ...
-More `proc` features ...

-I think this is also because `<cell-attrs />` doesn't "count" as text, so the list item is considered empty.

-(2) Likewise, a cell with a literal hyphen may need a comment or space in front of it:
+(2) Similarly, a cell with a literal hyphen may need a comment or space in front of it:

     - tr
       - <!-- hyphen --> -